EI Calculator Canada 2026 | Employment Insurance Benefits

 How to Use This Calculator

-Select regular, sickness, parental or caregiving benefits.
+Select regular, sickness, maternity, parental or caregiving benefits.

-See estimated weekly and total EI benefits.
+See estimated weekly EI payments, total benefits and eligibility.

 Understanding Your Results